 Montgomery’s feature film credits include the independent movie “50 Ways to Leave Your Lover” and “Between.”

 In her spare time, Montgomery enjoys yoga, snowboarding, horseback riding and not cooking.
-She lives in Los Angeles with her son, Jackson Phillip Kaufman.
+She lives in Los Angeles with her son, Jackson, and daughter, Violet.
 Her birth date is June 19.